alexeyinkin/eb-1a/1-process/README.md

    Download my entire petition and read how I chose my criteria and what to submit for them.
 3. **[Improvements to the Process I suggest](../3-improvements/README.md)**.
-   If you work for the department of government efficiency, read my suggestions on how to get the process from months to days and gain millions from immigrants paying their taxes early.
+   If you work for the Department of Government Efficiency, read my suggestions on how to get the process from months to days and gain millions from immigrants paying their taxes early.
 4. **[How I can help you with your petition](../4-help/README.md)**.